Homegear/Homegear-Linux-Touch-Panel-08-DSI-Display-Driver/README.md

 0 and 1 pins need to be connected as they were, that's 'standard' stuff.

-I changed things a little, 2 is here connected to the reset for display and 7 for touch reset.
-I used 6 for touch INT.
+I changed things a little, 13 is here connected to the reset for display and 16 for touch reset.
+I used 17 for touch INT.
-Those can be changed, of course, but if changed, the overlay must be changed.
+Those can be changed, of course, but if changed, the overlay and perhaps the device source (reset can be overriden in overlay, but I guess making the chosen variant as a default wouldn't hurt) must be changed.

 ### Configuration